anettrolikova/planett/index.md

 # Companies and projects that I worked with:
-As contractor or short-term roles or
+As a contractor or in short-term roles
 ⭐️ [Tennagraph](https://medium.com/@AnettRolikova/introducing-tennagraph-518540ebe01a) ⭐️
 [MVP Workshop](https://mvpworkshop.co/) ⭐️
 [Flexddapps](https://flexdapps.com/) ⭐️